Characters of Sakura Wars: Reception

 The characters from Sakura Wars have received mixed responses by publications for manga, anime and other media.
 Reviewing the TV series, Mark Thomas from Mania Entertainment enjoyed the characters, most notably Setsuna.
 Chris Beverdige (also from Mania) liked Sakura as well as her interactions with the other characters.
 Carlos Ross from THEM Anime Reviews agreed with Thomas despite finding some of the characters undeveloped at first and noted how they become "decent" during the show.
 DVD Verdict's Judge Adam Arsenea criticized the "lame, character developing episodes that fail to actually do anything interesting."
-On the other hand, Todd Douglass Jr. from DVD Talk praised the character development in the series stating "A rich degree of character development starts from the very first episode and doesn't really let go for the entire series."
+On the other hand, Todd Douglass Jr. from DVD Talk praised the character development in the series stating "A rich degree of character development starts from the very first episode and does not really let go for the entire series."
 Nevertheless, Douglass shared Arsenea's comments about some of the characters being boring.
 Anime News Network writer Zac Bertschy was far more negative calling them "so uninteresting to watch."